bonnom/Micro-manager-Arduino/README.md

 There is an other github that has firmware for the newer Arduino32bitBoards device adapter: https://github.com/bonnom/Arduino32BitBoards

+# Micro-manager-Arduino
+The original micro-manager arduino firmware is specifically written for the Arduino uno and won't work on the newer and faster arduinos.
+This project aims to rewrite the original firmware to get compatibility with the newer arduino compatible boards.
+The original firmware and guide can be found on the micro-manager website [link](https://micro-manager.org/wiki/Arduino).

+This GitHub repo contains two types of firmwares, one is a normal one.
+This firmware works exactly like the original firmware.
+There is also firmware that has DAC_Blanking in the name.
+This firmware replaced the first (or two) channels with the DAC channels.
+This allows the DAC channels to be used as a Shutter.

+Please keep in mind that many newer Arduino boards gets damaged when 5V is applied on the input pins.
+Voltage level conversion must be needed when using 5V input on not 5V tolerant boards.
+Also the digital output is 3.3V, most devices that work with 5V input also work fine with 3.3V input but this is not guaranteed.

+The Teensy 3.5 is currently the recommended board.

 ## Contents
   - [Advantages of the sketches provided in this repo](#advantages-of-the-sketches-provided-in-this-repo)
   - [Arduino boards information](#arduino-boards-information) contains settings and pinouts